ICOS-Carbon-Portal/infrastructure/README.md

 - Ubuntu 20.04 LTS or an equivalent Linux distribution (e.g. Linux Mint 20)
 - Git
 - Docker
-- docker-compose
+- Docker compose plugin v2
 - pip
 - Ansible

 To install all of the above except ansible, run:

-`$ sudo apt install git docker.io docker-compose python3-pip`
+`$ sudo apt install git docker-compose-v2 python3-pip`

 To install the latest version of ansible, first run: